 How did Christmas spread to Scandinavia?

-In Western European countries, Protestants have at times banned Christmas celebrations and the worship of saints.
+In Western European countries, Protestants have sometimes banned Christmas celebrations and the worship of saints.
 For example, Oliver Cromwell banned this celebration in England between 1649 and 1660.

-According to historical accounts, in 815, Christmas entered Scandinavia through St Ansgar, St Cyril helped spread the Christian holiday to Slavic countries.
-St Adalbert to Hungary from 997, and Denmark became completely Christian from 1014-1053.
+According to historical accounts, in 815, Christmas entered Scandinavia through St Ansgar; St Cyril helped spread the Christian holiday to Slavic countries.
+St Adalbert to Hungary from 997, and Denmark became entirely Christian from 1014-1053.

-However, each Christian community around the world celebrated Christmas according to the traditions of its culture and pagan customs at the time of conversion, and so the specific rituals are numerous and very different.
+However, each Christian community worldwide celebrated Christmas according to the traditions of its culture and pagan customs at the time of conversion.
+So the specific rituals are numerous and very different.
 An interesting mention is that the Catholic Church vainly opposed the affirmation of Santa Claus and resisted the assimilation of popular mythologies different from Christianity, especially in the 1950s.

 Read also: What Was the Transfiguration of Jesus?

 When did Christmas become the holiday of giving?